-Scrapbook supplies can make your scrapping more enjoyable and less time consuming.
+Having the right scrapbook supplies can make your scrapping more enjoyable and less time-consuming.
 And having the right stuff in your stash doesn't have to be expensive either.

 Now if you've ever stepped into a craft supplies shop you'd know how easy it is to be totally overwhelmed by all the equipment on the shelves.
 That's why in this simple guide I'll explain the top 7 pieces of scrapbook supplies you should have in your stash to make your scrapping more enjoyable when you finally sit down to preserve your memories.

-Here's a list of scrapbook supplies that I will make your scrapping so much easier.
+Here's a list of scrapbook supplies that will make your scrapping so much easier.

-You'll need some patterned paper and cardstock as part of your scrapbook equipment.
+You'll need some patterned paper and acid free cardstock as part of your scrapbook essential list.
 Select colors that will go well with your photographs.
 You may choose cardstock to provide a sturdy foundation for your pictures.
 It is low cost and very versatile in its uses.
 With as many colors and sizes that are available, you can make a variety of color combos to rival most professionals.

 Companies often offer cardstock multi-packs, which allow a sample of colors.
 This is a great way to sample without paying a super high price for individual sheets.
-You also have the options of having textured papers, glitter papers, and material-like papers, which will add wonderful effects to any album.
+You also have the options of having textured or cardstock patterned paper, glitter papers, and material-like papers, which will add wonderful effects to any album.

 When looking for journal pens, look for pens or markers that suit your specific needs.
 For example, if you are looking to write on a photo in your album (either on the front or on the back), you may want a pen that's soft-tipped and photo-safe.